vector-php/vector/docs/auto-generate/Lib/Strings.md

 Parameter | Type | Description
 -|-|-
-$on | String | String $on     Split delimeter
+$on | String | String $on     Split delimiter
-$string | String | String $string Thing to split into pieces return | Array | Array          List of chunks from splitting the string
+$string | String | String $string Thing to split into pieces return | array | array          List of chunks from splitting the string

 ---